nexusformat/definitions/manual/source/datarules.rst

 .. warning:: Discouraged:
    See this method: :ref:`Design-FindPlottable-ByName`

-The original method is to define an attribute of each dimension scale :index:`called <axis>` *axis*.
+The original method defines an attribute of each dimension scale field :index:`called <axis>` *axis*.
 It is an integer whose value is the number of the dimension, in order of
 :index:`fastest varying dimension <dimension; fastest varying>`.